Eumaeus/codbod25/fe-plan.md

 # Plan for Furman Engaged!

+## Talking

-- 30 minutes of talking; 20 minutes of discussion and free-form show-and-tell.
+30 minutes of talking; 20 minutes of discussion and free-form show-and-tell.

 - Brief introductions to Wycliffe, St. Chad, Codex Bodmer 25